-At the School of Business, we work collaboratively with our students to convey the very best internships, as well as the resources for landing these spots, to our students.
+At the Grossman School of Business, we work collaboratively with our students to convey the very best internships, as well as the resources for landing these spots, to our students.

 Who should intern?

 We encourage all students to find pre-professional work experiences.
 Business students can earn up to six elective credits in conjunction with an internship experience, contact Student Services for more information.

 How do I find an internship?

-Businesses looking for interns contact the School of Business Administration regularly.
+Businesses looking for interns contact the Grossman School of Business regularly.
 These job openings are then managed by Career Center office, the professional development experts on campus.

 There are many resources available to business students wishing to find an internship including: